Louis-Bat17/Warframe_APIRequest/README.md

 - First download and install python from here: https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe

-- Then run the following commands in your cmd/Command Prompt: cd %LOCALAPPDATA%\Programs\Python\Python310\Scripts pip install requests pyperclip
+- Then run the following commands in your cmd/Command Prompt:
+1. cd %LOCALAPPDATA%\Programs\Python\Python310\Scripts
+2. pip install requests pyperclip

+- Review the idList.csv for all the currently supported market id values you can use in the app.